Football clubs

 1875 - 1891

-Following quotes are from Hastings & St Leonards Observer 24/04/1880…
+Contemporary reports from the Hastings & St Leonards Observer (24 April 1880) noted:

 "Mr Wright suggested that during the next season the club should play one or two assocation games."